akshaypunwatkar/tesla_stock_prediction/README.md

 # Tesla Stock Prediction using Twitter

-Predicting Tesla's opening stock price and trading volume using tweets and stock data
+Predicting Tesla's (TSLA) daily opening stock price using sentiment analysis of the relevant tweets.